How to become an occupational health nurse

 You can get into this job through an apprenticeship or by working towards this role.

 If you're a qualified registered nurse or midwife, you could do a Specialist Community Public Health Nurse Level 7 Degree Apprenticeship.

 This usually takes a year and 6 months to complete and is a mix of learning at work and study at an accredited university.

 - to be a registered nurse

-You'll need to do an approved programme in Specialist Community Public Health Nursing - Occupational Health Nursing (SCPHN - OHN).
+You could take a qualification like an approved programme in Specialist Community Public Health Nursing - Occupational Health Nursing (SCPHN - OHN).

 There's usually no minimum amount of post-registration experience needed.
 However entry requirements can vary between universities who offer the programme.

 - you'll need to register with the Nursing and Midwifery Council

 You can find out more about how to become an occupational health nurse from Health Careers.